postmanlabs/labs-docs/src/pages/docs/running-collections/using-newman-cli/installing-running-newman.md

 ## Installing Newman

 1. Newman is built on Node.js.
 To run Newman, make sure you have Node.js installed.
-Follow the [steps to download Node](https://nodejs.org/en/download/package-manager/) which is specific to your CI's platform.
-Otherwise, some CI has configuration that pre-installs Node.
+Follow the [steps to download Node](https://nodejs.org/en/download/package-manager/) for your CI's platform.
+(Note that some CI systems have configurations that pre-install Node.)
 Ensure you are using Node.js v4 or above.

 1. Install Newman from npm globally on your system, which allows you to run it from anywhere: